Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 \subsection{Effect of training sample composition on prediction accuracy}

-To statistically motivate that sampling design choice does affect learning performance, we provide a mathematical representation of how training sample composition impacts prediction accuracy.
+To demonstrate that the sampling design choice does affect finite-sample learning performance, we provide a mathematical representation of how training sample composition impacts prediction accuracy.
 For tractability we focus on a commonly used evaluation metric, the Area Under the Receiver Operating Characteristic (ROC) Curve (AUC).
 Model validation AUC can be interpreted as how well resulting continuous predictions discriminate between randomly selected pairs of case and control subjects in yet unseen data.
-Other performance metrics such as binary accuracy correspond to the sum of error values for an optimal point on the ROC curve.
-If we consider continuous model predictions as a ``test'' for true outcome statuses, then under a bi-normal assumption, \cite{pepe2003statistical} has shown the AUC to be
+Other performance metrics such as binary accuracy correspond to the sum of error values for a particular point on the ROC curve.
+If we consider continuous model predictions as a ``test'' for true outcome statuses, then assuming that ``test" conditioned on outcomes are normally distributed (``bi-normality"), \cite{pepe2003statistical} has shown the AUC to be

 \beq\bal AUC = \Phi(\sqrt{R_{AUC}}) = \Phi \left( \sqrt{\dfrac{(\mu_1 - \mu_0)^2}{\sigma_1^2 + \sigma_0^2}} \right). \eal\eeq